scandihealth/lpr3-docs/src/interface/xdr.md

 ### 503 Service Unavailable
 The 503 (Service Unavailable) status code indicates that the server is currently unable to handle the request due to a temporary overload or scheduled maintenance, which will likely be alleviated after some delay.

+### 504 Gateway Time-out
+The 504 (Gateway Time-out) status code indicates that the server took too long to process the request.
+When the error occurs everything is rolled back and nothing is stored in the database.
+The answer is returned in html.

 ## IHE XDR WSDL with national SSI additions
 The following section shows the IHE XDR WSDL with the danish national SSI additions.